yzy1996/Awesome-Learn-3D-From-2D/3D-Aware-Generation/README.md

 The key **challenge** is to do generate multi-view consistent and high-quality images.

 performmulti-view joint optimization

+investigate how to incorporate 3D representation into generativemodels.

 Methods to solve can be categorized into two types: 1) learn a generator synthesise images under different disentangled feature; 2) learn a 3D shape representation as an intermediate process and cast images with differentiable rendering.